trendinafrica/TReND-CaMinA/README.md

 For more information on the school please visit https://trendinafrica.org/trend-camina-computational-neuroscience/

-This repository containing the coding exercises for the school.
+This repository contains the coding exercises for the school.

-Materials such as slides, datasets and other resources can be found in our [google drive](https://drive.google.com/drive/folders/1sfGHlsiTETrgL_KYOnjr5G7VTrxHuiiZ).
+Materials such as slides, datasets and other resources can be found in our [google drive](https://drive.google.com/drive/folders/1hEuJtBv4-z3vqaoePIumXkJx0cWdzMx5?usp=drive_link).

 ### **Notice!
 Remember to sync your fork**